 The best way to stop a horse from biting is to make sure they never start the habit.
 If you have a very young horse, teach them not to bite while they are still a foal/yearling.
 When horses are young, they explore and learn about the world using their mouth.
 They nip, bite and taste everything around them.
 It is essential to teach them that it is never ok to touch you with their mouths while they are in this stage of learning.

-Don’t Give Them Treats by Hand
+Don’t Feed a Horse Treats by Hand